In this section

 The meeting is also attended by:

-Allan Welsh and Brian Stewart received remuneration for attending this committee in addition to the remuneration they received for attending board meetings.
+Allan Welsh, Brian Stewart (chairperson from 1 July 2016–27 February 2017) and Margaret McMurdo received remuneration for attending this committee in addition to the remuneration they received for attending board meetings.

 The Audit, Risk and Compliance Committee is a sub-committee of the Legal Aid Queensland Board and acts in a review and advisory capacity to the board.
 The committee provides independent assurance and assistance to the board on our financial administration and reporting, audit control and independence, legal compliance, internal controls, and risk oversight and management.

-There are three external committee members.
+Sandra Deane, Margaret McMurdo and Brian Stewart (Legal Aid Queensland Board chairperson from 1 July 2016–27 February 2017) are board members appointed to the committee and received remuneration for their attendance and representation in addition to the remuneration they received for attending board meetings.
+There are three other external committee members.
 The representatives from Queensland Treasury and Department of Justice and Attorney-General are public servants and did not receive remuneration for meetings.
-Sandra Deane and Brian Stewart are two board members appointed to the committee and received remuneration for their attendance and representation in addition to the remuneration they received for attending board meetings.
-The fifth committee member, Len Scanlan, received remuneration of $6524.38 in 2015–16.
+The fifth committee member, Len Scanlan, received remuneration of $4793.75 in 2016–17.

-The CEO, Corporate Services director and CFO also attend each meeting.
+The CEO, Corporate Services director, CFO and Governance manager also attend each meeting.

 The committee operated in line with its charter and met four times during the year.
 The charter is based on Queensland Treasury’s Audit Committee Guidelines and in line with s 35 of the Financial and Performance Management Standard 2009.